hrbrmstr/metricsgraphics/README.md

 Charts look best in a Boostrap page (unless you customize your own CSS).

+You can see what the output below produces [on RPubs](http://rpubs.com/hrbrmstr/metricsgraphics0-1).

 The following functions are implemented:

 -   `mjs_plot`: Create a new metricsgraphics.js plot